How to Throw the Ultimate NYE Dinner Party

 Stuck for what to play?
 Search your favourite film soundtrack on Spotify or play FIP the French digital radio station.This must be the place by Talking Heads and You Hit me Like TNT by Linda Jones are always on our playlist.

-Start with something lively and upbeat to get people going – you want the music to be loud enough for people to enjoy it but quiet enough for a conversation.
-If you want the dinner party to turn into a party-party, keep it up-tempo, otherwise add in some slower tracks, When you want your guests to leave, turn it down – a subtle (or not so subtle?) way to politely tell guests the party is over.
+Start with something lively and upbeat to get people going – you want the music to be loud enough to enjoy but quiet enough for a conversation.
+When you want your guests to leave, (or go to bed, if it’s just your household,) turn it down – a subtle (or not so subtle?) way to politely tell everyone the party is over.

 Setting the table is just as important as the food.
 We source coloured glass, plates, mats, vintage crockery and fabric from our local market, charity shop and our travels -it;s nice to use tableware that has a story.
 Even simple touches like a beautiful napkin or table runner are an effortless way to make a meal feel a little bit more special.
 Decorate your table with simple flowers or herbs, which will naturally fragrance the room.